bitwarden/contributing-docs/docs/architecture/adr/0022-server-authorization.md

 - very costly to implement in terms of engineering resources, particularly for developers, BRE and SRE
 - risk of the authorization data store becoming out of step with the main Bitwarden database
-- may be overkill for our requirements
+- may be over-engineered for our current requirements and scale

 ### Custom Solution